How to publish with EESC

 - Periodic confirmation of content

-Next, complete the online publishing proposal form to provide the EESC Project Management Team the information necessary to identify a project manager and begin project planning.
+Next, complete the online project proposal form to provide EESC with the information necessary to identify a project manager and begin working with you to plan your project.

-The EESC Project Management Team consists of publishing project managers and meets on a monthly basis to discuss proposals and develop project plans.
+The EESC Project Management Team meets monthly to discuss proposals and develop project plans.
 One of the team members will become the project manager and your project contact.

-Once agreement has been reached on the initial plan, you and your co-authors begin development of the manuscript or draft materials according to the plan.
-Additional information:
+Once we agree on the initial project plan and answer any outstanding questions (from you or from EESC), you and your co-authors begin developing the manuscript or draft materials according to the plan and have the content peer reviewed.

-All products published by EESC in the OSU Extension Publications and Multimedia Catalog undergo a content review by at least two qualified peers.
-Ask reviewers to evaluate the work for the following:
+All products published by EESC in the OSU Extension Catalog undergo a content review by at least two qualified peers.
+Consult with your Extension program leader if you have questions about peer review, and ask reviewers to evaluate the work for the following:

 • Appropriate scope